Django Rest Framework

 Tip

-Note the resource_name
+Note the resource_name on this serializer.

-To use the LocationSerializer
+To use the LocationSerializer, add included_serializers to your

-matches one of your fields
+serializer (where location matches one of your fields):

 included_serializers = {"location": LocationSerializer}